| Minutes of Fans Forum

 and staffed and that the usage would be assessed following the 3 match

+trial.
 Terry Hughes explained

 to the meeting that he had received via the Oatcake Fans Forum website a